 - Faux plants – You will be limited by ceiling height so you need to stick to plants that are low.
 A few of my favorites are faux pothos and peperomia watermelon because they hang down naturally.
 Plants are a good way to fill many awkward spaces in a home and this is no exception.

-- Baskets – Baskets are easy to stack on top of cabinets and they add texture.
+- Baskets – Baskets are easy to stack on top of cabinets for decorative purposes and they add texture.
 You don’t have to use tons of baskets, but try to stick to odd numbers, one or three instead of two.

 - Ceramic Pottery -Ceramics and pottery work well up high if they are large.
 Try not to put a small collection of ceramics up because you can’t see small items.
 Here’s an example from Ballard Designs where they have a large ceramic crock on top of the wall cabinets.